In our modern electronic age, many kids forego playing outside for video games and other…

-Most parents will appreciate how important it is to get a good night’s sleep – and that’s just the adults in the house!
-We need all the energy we have sometimes just to deal with our little ones throughout the day – we all know how hard life can seem when we’ve had a disturbed night.
+Most parents will appreciate how important it is to get a good night’s sleep, and that’s just the adults in the house!
+We need all the energy we have sometimes just to deal with our little ones throughout the day and we all know how hard life can seem when we’ve had a disturbed night.
 This is just as true of children, if not more so.
 Sleep is such an important part of our daily lives that it’s recommended that we spend about a third of the hours in the day enjoying the benefits of sleep.

-Kids brains need sleep – they need a bright and active mind so that they can concentrate properly and pay attention during the day.
-Kids have a lot of learning to do whether this is in school or at home – learning is going on all day, every day.
+Kids brains need sleep; they need a bright and active mind so that they can concentrate properly and pay attention during the day.
+Children have a lot of learning to do whether this is in school or at home – learning is going on all day, every day.
 We all know that it’s easier to take things in and learn when we’re feeling bright eyed and bushy tailed after a great night’s sleep – this is even truer for kids.
 During sleep, the brain carries on working, solving problems and thinking up new ideas.

 Your child will sleep best when he/she feels secure, confident of his surroundings and able to relax and fall asleep in the knowledge that he’s cosy and safe in his bed.
 Many children wake in the night for some reason or another.
 Whether it’s for a quick trip to the loo or a drink of water, kids don’t usually like to wake in total darkness.
-It can be scary and that jolt of fear can wake them right up and make it hard to get back off to sleep quickly.
+It can be scary, and that jolt of fear can wake them right up and make it hard to get back off to sleep quickly.

 This is where a night light comes in.
 A little one waking up to a room bathed in the soft glow of a night light will feel much more confident about getting up to go for a wee.
 The ambient light means that they know where they are straight away and can see the familiar surroundings of their room.
 They can see the way to the door and back to bed again – this is vitally important if you want to encourage your little one to be independent about going to the loo.
 No need to lie there in the dark, scared of what they can’t see (and maybe staying there until they wet the bed).